Grandma's Marathon: Race history

+The winner of the 2005 and 2007 Grandma's Marathon, Wesly Ngetich, was shot and killed by an arrow in Kenya, preventing him from returning to defend his title in 2008.
+Scott Keenan said of his passing, "The city of Duluth kind of adopted him, and he kind of adopted the city of Duluth."

+The 148th Fighter Wing has conducted a ceremonial military fly-over at the start of Grandma's Marathon since at least 2009.
+Colonel Scott Prom said of the marathon, "Grandma’s Marathon is cornerstone of our community.
+It’s a showcase of the spirit and endurance of Minnesota."
+In 2018, members of the 148th Fighter Wing were deployed to Southwest Asia and ran the William A. Irvin 5k remotely.

 The 35th edition of the marathon in 2011 had its first photo-finish: eventual winner Christopher Kipyego mistook the electronic timing mat for the finish point and prematurely stopped, leading to an impromptu sprint finish against Teklu Deneke.
 Just two tenths of a second ended up separating the pair.

+Kara Goucher won the Garry Bjorklund Half Marathon which was the USA Half Marathon Championship in 2012 with a time of 1:09:46, which was then a course record.
+Goucher credits Scott Keenan with inspiring her to become a marathoner and compete in the Championship to prepare her for the Olympics.

 The 37th running of the race in 2013 saw the first time that more people registered for the Bjorklund Half Marathon than Grandma's Marathon.
 There were 7,835 registered for the Bjorklund Half Marathon but only 7,338 people registered for Grandma's Marathon.

 Grandma's Marathon was part of the Great Lakes Marathon Series, a circuit of 25 marathon races near the Great Lakes, from 2013 until 2019.

 The 40th annual race in 2016 set a record for the largest number of finishers at 7,423.
 2016 also saw a record number of female finishers at 3,742, just short of the men's total at 3,780.

 In 2020, Grandma's Marathon added a woman to its official logo in a move organizers said was "long over-due."